 Are there ways of controlling allergies?
-Many times, to bring comic relief to a certain scene in a movie, there is a part where the protagonists are suffering from some allergies.
-The hero gives a bunch of flowers to the heroine as a gesture of apology and she starts sneezing in a cute way.
+Many times, to bring comic relief to a particular scene in a movie, there is a part where the protagonists suffer from allergies.
+The hero gives a bunch of flowers to the heroine as a gesture of apology, and she starts sneezing in a cute way.
 She then says she is allergic to the flowers.
 In reality, there is nothing cute or simple about an allergy.

 What is an allergy?

-An allergic reaction is a reaction that the immune system of the body has toward a foreign substance entering the body.
+An allergic reaction is a reaction that the body’s immune system has toward a foreign substance entering the body.
 The production of histamine causes itching and swelling, which are symptoms of an allergic reaction.

-The foreign bodies or allergens can be any everyday items like food (shrimp, nuts, eggs), pollens, dust, etc. When any such allergen enters the body, the immune system perceives it as a harmful organism that will cause damage to the body.
+Foreign bodies or allergens can be any everyday item, such as food (shrimp, nuts, eggs), pollens, dust, etc. When any such allergen enters the body, the immune system perceives it as a harmful organism that will cause damage to the body.

 The immune system attacks the allergen accordingly.
 Even a pet’s single hair can trigger a fatal allergic reaction in a person with an extreme allergic reaction.